-VTAC distributes a booklet called 'VTAC Year 11 and 12 Guide - Researching Course and Applying'.
-This booklet is issued to all students, and provides you with a guide and an action plan through the course research and application processes.
+VTAC distributes information each year.
+This information is issued to all students, and provides a guide and an action plan through the course research and application processes.
 The course research and application process involves four main steps:

 - Planning how and when you will research courses and institutions, - Researching courses and institutions that interest you and ensuring you are eligible for them, - Deciding on the course/s that are right for you and lastly, - Applying for up to eight courses, in order of reference.